Free Asia Travel Planning Help for Outdoor Adventurers

 To keep things respectful, helpful, and realistic, here’s what this free travel support doesn’t include — at least for now:

-I don’t offer guiding services, I don’t work for a tour company, and I’m not a licensed travel operator.
-What I do offer is personal insight and planning help — and sometimes that includes recommending trusted platforms like Viator, Klook, or GetYourGuide, or pointing you toward reputable local operators I discover through research.
+I don’t offer guiding services, I don’t work for a tour company, and I’m not licensed as a travel operator.
+What I do offer is personal insight and planning help, often based on firsthand experience.
+That might include recommending platforms like Viator, Klook, or GetYourGuide, or pointing you toward local operators I’ve found through research.

-I’m not charging anything for this service right now, so there’s no transaction to reverse.
+I’m not charging anything for this service, so there’s nothing to refund.
 You’re free to take what’s useful and ignore what’s not.

-I do my best to respond promptly and helpfully, but I reserve the right to politely scale back or step away if a request starts to demand more time or urgency than I can offer — especially as part of a free service.
-Travel planning takes energy, and I want to keep this fun, sustainable, and useful for both of us.
+I do my best to respond promptly and helpfully.
+But if a request becomes more time-consuming than I can reasonably handle, I may need to scale back or step away.
+Travel planning takes time and energy, and I want to keep this enjoyable and sustainable for both of us.

 John Buckley